HCM (Hypertrophic Cardiomyopathy)

 Symptoms of HCM include:

-- Abnormal heart rhythms
+- Palpitations from abnormal heart rhythms

 - Angina (chest pain)

-- Fainting spells after exercises
+- Fainting spells (syncope)

 - Shortness of breath

 Your UT Southwestern Medical Center doctor may perform several tests to diagnose the problem.

 - Cardiac catheterization